 One of the biggest benefits of PPC is the amount of traffic that will hit your website.
 You are paying for Google to feature your company on the first page of its results.
 This is a quick way to get instant results and increase visibility for your site.

-Budget Control & Real Time Tracking
+Budget Control and Real Time Tracking

 Again, unlike most marketing strategies, you can stop or change ad campaigns if they aren’t working.
 With PPC, you can modify your strategy by playing with keywords or adding discounts to encourage your customers to buy.

-Increases Sales & Remarketing
+Increases Sales and Re-marketing

 PPC is inherently a targeted ad, which will help encourage buyers to your product.
 The fact that PPC will track someone’s visit to your site and re-display the product on other sites will increase your sales.
 This method will also help your brand recognition as your customers associate the product with your company.